xmr98/CB-IOD/README.md

 # CB-IOD
-This is a Vedio link repository for our paper:CB-IOD: Balancing Energy Consumption and Model Accuracy for Indoor Outdoor Detection using Dynamic Model Selection
+This is a experimental Vedio link repository for our paper:CB-IOD: Balancing Energy Consumption and Model Accuracy for Indoor Outdoor Detection using Dynamic Model Selection
+The experimental Vedio link is coming soon……